 Calling all rising ninth grade through rising first-year college writers!
 Looking for a chance to write what you love, work alongside local writers, and meet other aspiring authors?
 Behold: the brand new Great Smokies Young Writers Workshop!

-The cost of attendance is $300/session.
+The cost of attendance is $300.
 Boxed lunches will be provided each day between morning and afternoon classes, as well as light snacks throughout the day.
-We are limiting space to 15 writers per session, so everyone will have a chance to receive meaningful feedback on their work from instructors and peers.
+We are limiting space to 15 writers, so everyone will have a chance to receive meaningful feedback on their work from instructors and peers.
 Space is first-come first-serve, so sign up today!

-Just fill out the form below for the June and/or July session, then send your check to:
+Just fill out the form below, then send your check to:

 We are happy to answer any questions you may have!
 Email or call Lilly Augspurger: firstname.lastname@example.org / 828-251-6099

 Be sure to check out our course descriptions and instructor bios below!

 Jamie Ridenhour: Fiction

 Fiction Writing: Are you a literary star in the making?
 Or maybe just love making up stories?
 This workshop will use students’ own writing as the raw material to learn the basic building blocks of writing fiction.
 We’ll cover effective description, plot development, and drafting/revising as well as focused work on using dialogue to develop character.